 Net Revenue - VMware net revenue primarily consists of revenue from the sale of software licenses under perpetual licenses and subscription and SaaS offerings, as well as related software maintenance services, support, training, consulting services, and hosted services.
-VMware net revenue for the first quarter of Fiscal 2022 increased 9% primarily due to growth in sales of subscription and SaaS offerings, driven by increased demand for cloud offerings, coupled with continued benefits to software maintenance revenue from maintenance contracts sold in prior periods.
+VMware net revenue for both the second quarter and first six months of Fiscal 2022 increased 8% primarily due to growth in sales of subscription and SaaS offerings, driven by increased demand for cloud offerings, coupled with growth in software maintenance revenue which continued to benefit from maintenance contracts sold in previous periods.

-From a geographical perspective, approximately half of VMware net revenue during the first quarter of Fiscal 2022 was generated by sales to customers in the United States.
-VMware net revenue for the first quarter of Fiscal 2022 increased in both the United States and internationally.
+VMware net revenue for the second quarter and first six months of Fiscal 2022 increased in both the United States and internationally.